Tudat/tudat/tutorials/jsonInterface/modularFiles.rst

     }
   ]

 The key :literal:`export.variables` expects an array of objects.
-Thanks to unidimensional array inference [REF], in the first case the object will be automatically converted to an array with only one element.
-However, if it is turned off, we need to explicitly specify that we want to create an array with one element by writing either :literal:`[ "$(variables.json){satellite.altitude}" ]` or adding a comma at the end of the special string's list of variables, as in :literal:`"$(variables.json){satellite.altitude,}"`.
+Then, we need to explicitly specify that we want to create an array with one element by writing either :literal:`[ "$(variables.json){satellite.altitude}" ]` or adding a comma at the end of the special string's list of variables, as in :literal:`"$(variables.json){satellite.altitude,}"`.

 Now imagine we provide a file containing pre-defined settings for celestial bodies: